 Ritchie’s of Rothesay – smokehouse tour

 Back in Rothesay, our last stop of the day was Ritchie’s of Rothesay for a smokehouse tour.
-Ritchie’s have been smoking fish since 1888.
-It’s rumoured Queen Victoria was a big fan of their kippers.
+Ritchie’s has been smoking fish since 1888.
+It’s rumoured Queen Victoria was a fan of their kippers.

-They still smoke kippers, but are now better known for their high-quality smoked salmon.
+They still smoke kippers, but are better known for their high-quality smoked salmon these days.

-We met up with Manager Lyndsay, and dad Alister who smokes the fish.
+We met up with Manager Lyndsay and her dad Alister who smokes the fish.
 Alister would be taking us on a tour of the smokehouse, while the boy hung out with Lyndsay.

 Donning Mr G’s arch nemesis (blue shoe covers), we entered the smokehouse.
 We watched as Alister expertly sliced a piece of salmon.
 No machines, just food skilfully prepared by hand.

-Once sliced, the salmon was reassembled on the skin, then placed in a bag and vacuum sealed for freshness.
+Once the salmon had been sliced it was reassembled on the skin, placed in a bag , then vacuum sealed for freshness.